biosecurity-world/biosecurity.world/README.md

 ### me

-- [ ] [hours] Match the app state to the URL (i.e. clicking on an entry changes the URL, and going to that URL reopens
 - [ ] [hour] Plumbing: search
 - [ ] [hour] Port SVG support to Logosnatch (fixes all the 'logo not found but logo exists' issues) that entry; same thing for entries)